 Nitschke House Elevator Campaign

 The Kenilworth Historical Society (KHS) is working to repay a large amount of debt that it was compelled to incur in order to complete the Nitschke House elevator construction project within the time frame required of certain matching grants that had been awarded for the project.
 The elevator makes all three levels of the site accessible to people of all ages, backgrounds, cultures and abilities, including those with physical challenges/disabilities.
-Contributions to the Nitschke House Giving Campaign are of tremendous assistance in helping KHS keep the museum and cultural arts center running for the benefit of all people.
+Contributions to the Nitschke House Elevator Campaign are of tremendous assistance in helping KHS keep the museum and cultural arts center running for the benefit of all people.

 Kenilworth Heritage Walkway